conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 License will expire in less than {N} day(s)!
 You need to renew your license to continue using Conduktor Gateway
 ```

-* Finally, we now check your license earlier in the bootstrap sequence for Gateway, so it will fail fast with a clear message when your licence is expired.
+* Finally, we now check your license earlier in the bootstrap sequence for Gateway, so it will fail fast with a clear message when your license is expired.

-The key change here is that if your licence does expire, Gateway will not exit automatically anymore.
+The key change here is that if your license does expire, Gateway will not exit automatically anymore.
 It will continue running, logging warnings.
 Should you restart the Gateway in this state, it will then fail to start up - but there is no automatic shutdown.

 ***

-### Quality of Life
+### Quality of Life Improvements ✨
 - Support for Kafka Clients up to 3.9
 - Improved compatibility and logging for dealing with kafka-client versions and version negotiations
 - Added support for multiple authentication mechanisms against Vault (AppRole, LDAP, ...)